 The Visiting Library Service offers library service to people who are homebound and who have no alternative means of obtaining library materials.
-On a regular basis, a library volunteer will deliver books and other library materials to those who cannot come to the facility themselves.
+On a monthly basis, a volunteer will deliver books and other library materials to those who cannot come to the facility themselves.

 SERVICES - Adaptive Technology

 Adaptive technology is any piece of equipment that eliminates or diminishes barriers to information and maximizes independence and full citizenship.
 The following adaptive technology is available to the public on the first floor of the Library.
-Assistance with this technology is provided through Adult Information Services.
+Assistance with this technology is provided through Information and Programming staff.

 |JAWS (Job Access with Speech)||JAWS is screen reading software for people who are visually impaired.
 It conveys information on the screen via speech.|

 |ZoomText Screen Magnifier||ZoomText enlarges everything on the computer up to 36 times its normal size.
 It can change the screen colour scheme and the pointer size for better visibility.|

 |Kurzweil 1000||Kurzweil 1000 is scanning, writing, and reading software for use by people who are blind or visually impaired.
 It works with a flatbed scanner to allow scanned-in text to be converted to speech and read back to the user.|